mstksg/inCode/copy/entries/type-levels.md

 Now, the *users* of our priority queue probably won't often care about having the minimum priority in the type.
-In this case, we are using the phantom type to ensure that our data structure is correct by construction, for our own sake.
+In this case, we are using the phantom type to ensure that our data structure is correct by construction, for our own sake, and also to help us write internal functions in a correct way.
 So, for practical end-user usage, we want to existentially wrap out `n`.

 ```haskell
 !!!type-levels/Level6.hs "data SomeSorted" "popSomeSorted ::"